 Plan the choice of your ERP based on the data you need to be processed between the system.
 Here’s your little helper.
 It’s the list of data you might want to exchange between systems to keep it up to date.

 Integrating an ERP makes sense only if the data flow from your e-commerce system to your ERP smoothly.
 This will help avoid inventory and delivery delays and ensure consistency between systems.

 For this reason, an ERP system should have several basic modules:

 You can implement Magento ERP system integration yourself or use professional Magento development services of a third party.

 If you are afraid that you are unable to predict all the functionality you might need for your ERP platforms — no worries.
 Some features may be added as extensions to the system.
 Many out-of-the-box features can also be modified or customized following your business needs.
 A reliable ecommerce integration partner will take care of all the technical issues, while you will focus on real-time data to make strategic decisions for the business.

 Once you have a general idea of what you are looking for, it’s the right time to define what your Magento store needs and how ERP software can satisfy these needs.

-To implement Magento and ERP integration, follow these steps:
+To integrate Magento with ERP, follow these steps:

 To set up everything correctly, you have to know how order management works in Magento, as well as how to add and manage products.